- Be the Premiere Midwest Offroad Riding Destination in the Upper Midwest!

 - Building the Community and Driving Economic Enhancement with trails.

-CAMBA is responsible for the development and management of a regional mountain bike trail system of over 100 miles, and over 200+ miles of gravel routes.
+CAMBA is a 501c3 non profit organization, and is responsible for the development and management of a regional mountain bike trail system of over 100 miles, and over 200+ miles of gravel routes.
 The CAMBA trails lie in and around the beautiful Chequamegon-Nicolet National Forest as well as in the Bayfield and northern Sawyer County Forests – nearly a million acres in which to ride your mountain bike or your gravel bike.
 Trails are based in the towns of Bayfield, Cable, Hayward, Namakagon and Seeley!.

 CAMBA takes its responsibility as a steward of the environment very seriously and is committed to sustainable trail development – trails that will withstand years of regular use without degrading or promoting erosion.
 All new trails are designed and constructed to International Mountain Bike Association (IMBA) best practices.